rodriguesnich/desafio_fullstack/backend/README.md

 ## Current State

 The project is currently in development with the following implemented:
-- Backend API with CQRS pattern for queries
+- Backend API with CQRS pattern for commands and queries
 - Domain-Driven Design (DDD) architecture
 - Entity Framework Core with SQLite (temporary database for development)
-- Basic lead management endpoints
+- Lead management endpoints including accept and decline functionality
+- Email notification service infrastructure

 ## Prerequisites